mark-torres10/personal_website/_research/2024-05-30-research-updates.md

 - Scrapped introduction of DB migration tooling.
 - Fixed problems with preprocessing pipeline.
-- Experimented with GPU inference on KLC
+- Experimented with GPU inference on KLC.
-- Starting analysis of pilot data posts
+- Starting analysis of pilot data posts.
-- Improved basic logging and backing up logging.
+- Planned for meeting with Research Support

 ## Scrapped the introduction of DB migration tooling.
 Previously, I had problems with inserting preprocessed posts into a SQLite database because of integrity errors.
 Specifically, the "indexed_at" field, which I had changed to be nullable (firehose posts don't have an "indexed_at" field) wasn't nullable in the database.
 The most appropriate solution would be a database migration to add nullability to this field.